TITANIC’S INNOVATION, SAFETY FEATURES AND FAILURES

 The concept was simple.
-Separate the Hull into sixteen watertight compartments using heavy duty centrally controlled watertight doors.
+Separate the Hull into sixteen watertight compartments using heavy-duty centrally controlled watertight doors.
 Where the ship’s hull is penetrated trap the water inside those compartments so that it cannot founder the entire vessel.
 At worst they would enable the ship to sink incredibly slowly and allow passengers to evacuate with time to spare.

 One major problem was that these compartments were far from watertight as they did not possess a roof section.
 Essentially they were like a jar without a lid,

-Therefore when the Iceberg sliced through the hull of the first six compartments a chain reaction began of the watertight bulkhead filling up and then flooding the compartment beside it.
+Therefore when the Iceberg sliced through the hull of the first six compartments, a chain reaction began of the watertight bulkhead filling up and then flooding the compartment beside it.
 As more flooded the faster Titanic sank.

 Wireless Radio System

 Titanic’s Marconi wireless system was undoubtedly the best radio system on any ship in the world in 1912.
-There was good money to be made in from wealthy passengers sending and receiving telegraphs during the voyage.
-It had excellent range and the crew were well trained in using Morse code to communicate efficiently.
+There was good money to be made from wealthy passengers sending and receiving telegraphs during the voyage.
+It had excellent range, and the crew were well trained in using Morse code to communicate efficiently.

 However brilliant the technology behind Titanic’s wireless system was, it would once again prove useless due to human error.

 Following a discussion between Captain Smith and the radio crew about ice in the area from nearby ships, numerous ice warnings to follow were ignored and not passed on.
-This almost certainly reduced the impact of navigating such treacherous waters and may have influenced the decision not to reduce Titanic’s speed.
+This almost certainly reduced the impact of navigating such treacherous waters and may have influenced the decision not to reduce the Titanic’s speed.